Songhai people: Kingdom of Dendi

 Under the Songhai Empire, Dendi had been the easternmost province, governed by the prestigious Dendi-fari ("governor of the eastern front").
-Some members of the Askia dynasty and their followers fled here after being defeated by the invading Saadi dynasty of Morocco at the Battle of Tondibi and at another battle seven months later.
-There, they resisted Moroccan Invaders and maintained the tradition of the Songhai with the same Askia rulers and their newly established capital at Lulami.
-The first ruler, Askia Ishaq II was deposed by his brother Muhammad Gao, who was in turn murdered on the order of the Moroccan pasha.
+Some members of the Askia dynasty and their followers fled here after being defeated by the invading Saadi dynasty at the Battle of Tondibi and at another battle seven months later.
+There, they resisted Saadians Invaders and maintained the tradition of the Songhai with the same Askia rulers and their newly established capital at Lulami.

+The first ruler, Askia Ishaq II was deposed by his brother Muhammad Gao, who was murdered on the order of the Saadians pasha.
 The Moroccans then appointed Sulayman as puppet king ruling the Niger between Djenné and Gao.
-South of Tillaberi, the Songhai resistance against Morocco continued under Askia Nuh, a son of Askia Dawud.
+South of Tillaberi, the Songhai resistance against the Saadians continued under Askia Nuh, a son of Askia Dawud.
 He established his capital at Lulami.